 Marquess of Queensberry Rules: Check out the 12 standard boxing rules established in 1867.

 Chess Boxing Rules: An oddball hybrid sport combining the rules of chess and boxing.

 Weird Sports Rules: A concise list of weird and wonderful sports games around the world.

-Boxing Regulations: Beginners Guide to Professional Boxing Rules and Regulations in the United Kingdom
+Boxing Regulations: Beginners Guide to Professional Boxing Rules in the United Kingdom